How to Clean Burnt Food from Pots and Pans

 For best results, use a premium ActionPac.
 Each dishwasher pac has the power to clean baked-on messes without pre-rinsing or pre-washing, which saves water and time.
 Powerful enzymes latch on, break down, and wash away food with no soaking or spraying in the sink.
-Plus, Cascade Platinum ActionPacs™ are tough enough to remove burned-on messes but won’t cause the non-stick linings to come off your pots and pans.
+Plus, Cascade Platinum Plus ActionPacs™ are tough enough to remove burnt-on messes but won’t cause the non-stick linings to come off your pots and pans.

 Some dishwasher models will have a designated “pots and pans” cycle.
 For all other dishwashers, select the longest cycle.
 Give your dishwasher a little extra oomph to clean that burnt-on mess!

 Now that you confidently know how to clean pots and pans of baked-on, burnt-on food, it's time to unleash your cuisine creativity.
 And the more kitchen adventures you have, the more types of dishes you’ll use, the more messes you’ll encounter, the more dishwashing wisdom you’ll need.
 Trust us, we’ve been there—that’s how WE got dish-smart.

 How To Clean Stainless Steel Pots & Pans In The Dishwasher